How do I request a copy of my medical record?

 Where should my request be directed?

-All requests for medical information are to be made to the Health Information Management Department located on the ground floor, Room G193, directly across from the hospital cafeteria.
+All requests for medical information are to be made to the Medical Records window at the Cashier's Office located on the first floor of the hospital (across from the hospital Gift Shop).

 Hours of operation:

 Monday - Friday: 8:00 a.m. - 4:00 p.m.